What are the core steps in making peanut oil?

 After pressing, crude peanut oil needs refining.
 This process removes unwanted materials like gums, acids, colors, and odors.
 It makes the oil pure and stable.

 The crude oil needs cleaning up.
 This is called refining.
 The first step is degumming.
 We add water or acid to remove gums.
 These gums make the oil cloudy.
 Next is deacidification.
 We take out free fatty acids.
 These make the oil go bad faster.
 We can use chemicals or heat for this.
 Then we remove the color.
 We use special clay that absorbs color.
 This is called bleaching.
 Finally, we take out the smells.
 We heat the oil with steam in a vacuum.
 This removes things that make oil smell or taste bad.
 This makes the oil clear, clean, and ready to use.
 Some processes add a filtering step at the end.
-This removes any small solid bits left.
-Refining gives us edible oil that meets quality standards.
+This removes any small solid bits left. refining equipment gives us edible oil that meets quality standards.
 We supply equipment for batch and continuous refining processes.

 Related recommendations